typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 Additionally, a fiber may never produce an outcome, in which case it is said to be nonterminating.

-The fiber API consists of three primitive functions: `start`, `join`, `cancel`.
+Cats Effect exposes several functions for interacting with fibers directly.
-We'll explore this API in the following sections.
+We'll explore parts of this API in the following sections.
 Surprisingly, fibers are considered to be an unsafe and low-level feature of Cats Effect and must be given more caution than we offer in the examples.
 Accordingly, application developers should rarely find themselves dealing with them directly.

 #### Starting and joining fibers
 The most basic action of concurrency in Cats Effect is to start or spawn a new